Randallkiddsr/python-beginners/README.md

 Write a Python script that displays the answers to the following questions: How much does it cost to operate a server per day?
 How much does it cost to operate a server per month?

+05: Please see exercise 04.

-05: Building on the exersise 04: Let's assume that you have saved $918 to pay for the cloud-service.
+Let's assume that you have saved $918 to pay for the cloud-service.
 You ask yourself how many days you can keep one server running before your money runs out.
 But: If your social network becomes popular then it will require 20 servers to keep up with the demand.
 How much will it cost to operate twenty servers?
 Write a Python program that displays the answers to the following questions:

 - How much does it cost to operate one server per day?